Elwetana/QuizApp/design.md

 * Determine the phase of the round.
 Check columns length and started in table Rounds.
 * If we are within this interval (i.e. now() < started + length  * interval ‘1 second’), then use base score
 * If we are after this interval, but within 1.5 * length seconds, divide base score by 2
-+ If we are even later than this (i.e now() > started + 1.5 * length * interval '1 second') then divide base score by 4
++ If we are even later than this (i.e. now() > started + 1.5 * length * interval '1 second') then divide base score by 4

-Finally update actions table and return 0.
+Finally, update actions table and return 0.
 The teams do not know if the guess was successful or not.

 ## Rules for scoring end of round
 When admin team sets active column of table Rounds to 2, that round will be scored.
 Follow these rules: